• Home

 Butternut: Light orange pores and skin, effortlessly cut and has sweet, orange flesh.
 Versatile for most cooking.

-Jarrahdale/Grey: Large with gray skin with dense, dry flesh.
+Jarrahdale/Grey: Large with gray skin, with dense, dry flesh.
 Best appropriate to be used with other flavors.

 Kent: Grey/green skin with a rich golden flesh.
 Naturally candy and outstanding for salads, quiches, soups, bread, and curries.
 Queensland blue: Large range with grey/blue skin.
 Dry flesh and nice perfect for baking or boiling.